curl/curl/projects/README.md

 ## Running DLL based configurations

-If you are a developer and plan to run the curl tool from Visual Studio (eg you are debugging) with any third-party libraries (such as OpenSSL, wolfSSL or LibSSH2) then you will need to add the search path of these DLLs to the configuration's PATH environment.
+If you are a developer and plan to run the curl tool from Visual Studio with any third-party libraries (such as OpenSSL, wolfSSL or LibSSH2) then you will need to add the search path of these DLLs to the configuration's PATH environment.
 To do that:

  1. Open the 'curl-all.sln' or 'curl.sln' solutions
  2. Right-click on the 'curl' project and select Properties